Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Double-Peaked Emission Line Sources

 The solid red lines in the \oiii~panel of Figure~\ref{fig:doublepeak-separation} mark this criterion and the sources that are above or left of these lines (4,247/18,725) are the cases where the extra component is not considered as an outflow component.

-For all the sources identified as double-peaked emission line sources, we sum the individual fluxes of the components to compute the total emission line flux.
-The uncertainties in these fluxes are computed by adding the uncertainties of the individual components in quadrature.
+We classify these sources selected via the above criteria as double-peaked emission-line candidates, and they have several complexities associated with their emission-line flux measurements.
+The dual peaks are only marginally resolved and are not consistently present across all emission lines.
+In several sources, there is also some ambiguity in identifying the primary component of the emission line.
+For a robust analysis of their ionization signatures, we sum the fluxes of the individual components to derive the total emission-line flux.
+The uncertainties in these fluxes are estimated by adding the uncertainties of the individual components in quadrature.

-To show the importance of this, we select the 6,230 sources that satisfy the criteria mentioned in Equations~\ref{eq:a1} and \ref{eq:a2}, and do not have an extra detected component in \oiii.
-We plot the \nii~BPT diagram of these sources where the emission-line ratios are computed with only the primary component (left panel of Figure~\ref{fig:bpt-comparison}) and with the sum of two components (right panel of Figure~\ref{fig:bpt-comparison}).
-The star-forming and AGN branches are unclear when using the primary components alone, but are visible when using the sum of the two components.
-The left panel of Figure~\ref{fig:bpt-comparison} results in 3,255 sources ($\approx$52.2\%) that lie on the AGN-dominated or composite region of the BPT diagram.
-On the other hand, the right panel results in only 1,288 sources ($\approx$20.7\%) lying on these regions of the BPT diagram.
-This shows that considering the primary components alone while identifying AGN candidates leads to over-detection of candidates of interest.
-We therefore follow this procedure for all the emission line-related studies mentioned in this paper (Sections~\ref{sec:methods} and \ref{sec:agn_selection}).
+To illustrate the importance of this approach, we analyze the \nii-BPT diagram of the 6,230 galaxies with double peaks in \nii, $\ha$, and $\hb$ emission lines, but no extra component in \oiii.
+We compare the results when using only the primary component (left panel of Figure~\ref{fig:bpt-comparison}) versus when summing both the components (right panel of Figure~\ref{fig:bpt-comparison}).
+We find that the star-forming and AGN branches are unclear when using the primary components alone, but are visible when using the sum of the two components.
+The left panel of Figure~\ref{fig:bpt-comparison} results in 3,255 sources ($\approx$52\%) that lie on the AGN-dominated or composite region of the BPT diagram.
+On the other hand, the right panel results in only 1,288 sources ($\approx$21\%) lying on these regions of the BPT diagram.
+This suggests that relying solely on the primary components leads to an over-detection of AGN candidates.
+We, therefore, adopt this procedure for all the emission line-related studies mentioned in this paper (Sections~\ref{sec:methods} and \ref{sec:agn_selection}).